dr8co/kong/docs/language_spec.md

 ## 7. Evaluation Rules

-Monke uses eager evaluation.
+Monkey uses eager evaluation.

 Expressions are evaluated from left to right, with operator precedence determining the order of operations.

 ## 8. Scoping Rules

-Monke uses lexical scoping.
+Monkey uses lexical scoping.

 Variables are visible within the block where they are defined and any nested blocks, unless shadowed by a variable with the same name in a nested block.

 ## 9. Error Handling

-Monke does not have explicit error handling mechanisms like try/catch.
+Monkey does not have explicit error handling mechanisms like try/catch.
 Runtime errors result in error objects that terminate execution.